Aging & Health A to Z

 If you have diabetes or another condition that raises your risk of infection, always see a professional.

 Medications: If the nail is infected, by a bacteria or fungus, you will require antibiotics.
 You may have to take antibiotics both by mouth and also apply antibiotic cream or antifungal ointments on the toe.
 (Applying antibiotic cream or antifungal ointments to the nail may improve the fungal infection, but treatment is expensive, it may need to continue for 6 to 12 months, and cure occurs in fewer than half of cases.
 Oral antifungal therapy is effective, but treatment takes 3 to 4 months, and the relapse rate is high.
 The oral antifungal drugs may cause side effects and can interact with many common medications.)

 Sometimes, the podiatrist will prefer to use a chemical to remove the skin around an ingrown nail.
 The skin may also be removed with a laser or by cauterizing (burning it away).

-Surgery: If the nail is completely in-grown, or if there is an infection, more of the nail—or all of it—may have to be removed.
+Surgery: If the nail is completely in-grown, or if there is a significant infection, more of the nail—or all of it—may have to be removed.
 Your podiatrist will use a local anesthetic for these procedures.
 If the infection is causing swelling, he or she may drill a hole in the nail to allow drainage, which will relieve the pain.
 Soaking or icing the area may also be prescribed.

 Diabetic Foot Problems

 Minor foot infections: Your podiatrist will clean the infected area and give you antibiotics to make sure the infection heals and does not spread.
-It may take a while so make sure to take all the pills prescribed and have your healthcare professional check your progress.
+It may take a while so make sure to take all the pills prescribed and have your healthcare provider check your progress.